-There is a large existing outlet pool that provides excellent habitat and should be maintained.
+There is no existing outlet pool that needs to be maintained.

 2.4 Timing Windows

 Reduced risk timing (in-stream work) windows for the Omineca region for Rainbow Trout are July 15 - April 15.
 If works are planned outside of this time period, then a variance request must be submitted to the Ministry of Environment, including a rationale for the proposed variance.